-Levobunolol is used to treat an increased pressure in the eye.
+Levobunolol is used on its own or together with other medicines to treat increased pressure in the eye.

 To use the eye drop solution:

-1. Wash your hands thoroughly with soap and water before using the eye drop.
+- Wash your hands thoroughly with soap and water before using the eye drops.

-3. Tilt your head slightly backwards.
+- Tilt your head slightly backwards.
 With the index finger, pull the lower eyelid away from the eye to form a pouch.
-Look upward and instill the required number of drops inside the lower eyelid.
+Look upward and instil the required number of drops inside the lower eyelid.

-Do not allow the tip of the dropper of this medicine to touch your eyes, eyelids or any other surface.
-Recap the eye drop immediately after use.
+Do not allow the tip of the dropper of this medicine to touch your eyes, eyelids, or any other surface.
+Recap the eye drop bottle immediately after use.
 If the eye drop becomes contaminated, it could cause an infection in your eyes.

 If you have been given any other eye drops or medicines to be used together with Levobunolol, wait for at least 5 minutes before using the other medicine.

-Do not share your eye drop with anyone else.
+Do not share your eye drops with anyone else.

-DO NOT double a dose under any circumstances.
+DO NOT double a dose to make up for a missed dose.

 If you often forget to use your medicine, let your doctor and pharmacist know.